 - HIGH PERFORMANCE PORTABLE AIR PURIFIER - The True HEPA air purifier is perfect for large, indoor...

 - TOUCH SCREEN CONTROLS – The LED touch screen is elegant and responsive; Easily control all 6...

 As we already saw, the best Air Purifiers can easily cost hundreds and hundreds of dollars.
 But that doesn’t always have to be the case.
 A budget pick will do just fine if you need something that offers the basic stuff – precisely what the Shark HP102 is!

 - Pre-filter: Collects pet hair and other things like that

 - Nano filter: For smaller particles

-- HEPA certified carbon filter: Kills anything with a size of 0.3 microns and above with at least 99.7% efficiency
+- Exceeds HEPA standards: Kills anything with a size of 0.1 microns and above with at least 99.98% efficiency

-The Proscenic A8 may not come with all the fancy features that you can find in pricier Purifiers.
-But it still has a carbon HEPA certified filter that can handle at least 99.7% of air pollutants.
-Just keep in mind that there’s not a whole lot of protection against organic materials.
+The Shark may not have all the fancy features you can find in pricier Purifiers.
+But it still has an activated carbon filter with its Anti-Allergen Nanoseal HEPA Filter, captures more micropollutants than HEPA standards require, and handles at least 99.98% of air pollutants.
+Just keep in mind that there’s not much protection against organic materials.

-Not to mention it’s also very small and lightweight – which can be useful if you want to change rooms every now and then.
-And the fact that it doesn’t take a lot of space is also a plus.
+Not to mention it’s also very small and lightweight – which can be helpful if you want to change rooms now and then.
+And the fact that it doesn’t take up a lot of space is also a plus.
+And it’s quiet!